zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 ## Compilation debugging

-The following example produces a neural network that is not FHE compatible:
+The following example produces a neural network that is not FHE-compatible:

 ```python
 import numpy